#110: Carleton Park

 1025 Boundary Road

-Adanac Park is another one of our beloved “fields+playground+washroom” parks in our fair city, with a couple things that make it somewhat noteworthy.
+Adanac Park is another one of our neverending “fields+playground+washroom” parks in this fair city, with a couple things that make it somewhat noteworthy.

-One is the very large community garden; the other is the large line of trees on the top of an incline separating the fields, providing more definition and also a pseudo-secret field on the north end of the park.
+One is the very large community garden; the other is the large line of trees on the top of an incline separating the fields, providing more definition while creating a pseudo-secret field on the north end of the park.

 The playground though is fairly straightforward and several decades old, though it does have two separate areas for younger and older kids.
 The lack of a tennis or basketball court is a little strange as well — and for a park of this size, more than a little disappointing.